cuplv/TraceRunner/autoTracer/README.md

 This sub-repository contains the following:

   * examples - Folder containing test apps with example auto tracer scripts
+  * createEmulator.py - Script that helps you create an avd device image.
+Choose between x86/Android-6.0 or Arm/Android-5.1.1
   * startEmulator.py - Script that starts and stops a given avd device image
   * launch.py - Script that runs the test app for manual trace collection
   * autoInstrument.py - Script that instruments the test app and resigns both the test app APK and auto tracer APK